goruck/smart-zoneminder/README.md

 Please see the Alarm Uploader's [README](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/README.md) for installation instructions.

-## Local Object Detection (obj_det_server)
+## Local Object Detection (obj_detect_server)
-The Object Detection Server, [obj_det_server](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/obj_detect_server.py), runs the Tensorflow object detection inference engine usng the Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
-It will skip inference on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
+The Object Detection Server, [obj_det_server](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/obj_detect_server.py), runs the Tensorflow object detection inference engine using Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
+One of the benefits of using zerorpc is that the object detection server can easily be run on another machine, apart from the machine running ZoneMinder.
+The server can optionally skip inference on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
 The Object Detection Server is started by a cron job at boot time.

 Please see the Object Detection Server's [README](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/README.md) for installation instructions.